nexusformat/definitions/manual/source/design.rst

 .. _Design-Attributes:

-Group and field attributes
+Attributes
 ==========================

-Attributes are extra (meta-)information that are associated with particular fields.
+Attributes are extra (meta-)information that are associated with particular groups or fields.
 They are used to annotate the data, e.g. with physical :index:`units` or calibration offsets, and may be scalar numbers or character strings.
 In addition, NeXus uses attributes to identify :index:`plottable data <plotting>`